danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec.md

 ## Performance and Scalability

-As an on-premise, local-first application, performance and scalability are focused on efficient use of local hardware.
+As an on-premise, local-first application, RLTune performance and scalability are focused on efficient use of local hardware.

 ### Performance Targets
 - **Inference Time**: Agent decision-making completes in < 1s.